A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Discussion conclusions

 \subsection{Potentially non-zero eccentricity and formation scenario}

-The photometric and spectroscopic joint fit reported in this study gives a close to zero but potentially non-zero eccentricity of $e=0.16\pm0.08$.
+The photometric and spectroscopic joint fit reported in this study gives a near zero, but potentially non-zero, eccentricity of $e=0.16\pm0.08$.
 Resulting from the MCMC convergence, this parameter is distributed with 90\% of the posterior values between $0.04$ and $0.30$.
-As shown on the ($P$,\:$e$) diagram of Fig.~\ref{fig:P_e_diagram}, TOI-1710\:b might be part of the few eccentric planets known in that range of radii ($\leqslant10~{\rm R}_{\rm \earth}$) and orbital periods.
-So even though the best-fit value of $e$ is compatible with zero by 2-$\upsigma$ and the conservative conjecture of a circular orbit remains valid, it appears legitimate to also investigate an eccentric scenario.
-Yet it is to be mentioned that low eccentricities can be overestimated by such model as exposed by, e.g., \citet{2013PASP..125...83E} and more fundamentally by \citet{1971AJ.....76..544L}.
+As shown in the ($P$,\:$e$) diagram in Fig.~\ref{fig:P_e_diagram}, TOI-1710\:b might be part of the few eccentric planets known in that range of radii ($\leqslant10~{\rm R}_{\rm \earth}$) and orbital periods.
+So even though the best-fit value of $e$ is compatible with zero by 2$\upsigma$ and the conservative conjecture of a circular orbit remains valid, it appears legitimate to also investigate an eccentric scenario.
+Even so, it should be noted that low eccentricities can be overestimated by this kind of model, as shown by \citet{2013PASP..125...83E}, among others, and more fundamentally by \citet{1971AJ.....76..544L}.

-A non-zero eccentricity would indicate the possibility of a non-in-situ formation or migration process of this planet.
-It could for instance result from gravitational perturbations like planet-planet scattering or a giant impact event during its formational stage.
-In particular, it could have formed from the merging of two smaller planetary bodies or more.
-A suspected example of such a scenario in our Solar System is Uranus: its eccentricity of 0.05 and the fact that it is spinning on its side with a retrograde rotation are usually interpreted as resulting from a giant impact event that occurred in early stages of the planet \citep{2018ApJ...861...52K}.
+A non-zero eccentricity would indicate the possibility of a non-in situ formation or migration process of this planet.
+For instance, it could result from gravitational perturbations, such as planet-planet scattering or a giant impact event during its formational stage.
+In particular, it could have formed from the merging of two or more smaller planetary bodies.
+A suspected example of such a scenario in our Solar System is Uranus; its eccentricity of 0.05 and the fact that it is spinning on its side with a retrograde rotation are usually interpreted as resulting from a giant impact event that occurred early in the lifetime of the planet \citep{2018ApJ...861...52K}.